 2. Uncover Trending Topics in Machine Learning Research

-In this project, you will apply machine learning to discover the future of machine learning research trends by analyzing the past decade's Neural Information Processing Systems papers.
+Using this trending topics dataset, you will apply machine learning to discover the future of machine learning research trends by analyzing the past decade's Neural Information Processing Systems papers.

 3. Blood Donor Classification

 Blood donations are life saviors.
-In this project, analyze the patterns in blood donations and predict if a person will donate again in the future.
+In this project on blood donors, analyze the patterns in blood donations and predict if a person will donate again in the future.